Originally written by Justine Davies

 Ways to transfer money overseas

-There are several different ways you can transfer money overseas, including by phone, online, in a branch or via your mobile.
+There are several different ways you can transfer money overseas, including by phone, online, in a branch or via mobile banking.

-A majority of the 19 international money transfer platforms that Canstar has rated in 2016 allow you to do online transfers and in-store at a branch.
-Via phone and on mobile were less common, as follows:
+Most of the 19 international money transfer providers that Canstar rated in 2019 allow you to make transfers both online and at a branch.
+Transfers made via phone or on mobile were less common, as the table below shows.